trongate/trongate-desktop-app/README.md

   - Electron v27.3.5 (auto installed as dev dependancy)
   - Electron Builder v24.13.3 (auto installed as dev dependancy)

-<p><i>Note: the versions above were bumped up to the latest stable versions, which are close to what DC used at the time of creating the Desktop App - You can use later versions but please alway match the Electron version with the correct Node version - https://releases.electronjs.org/ use the Node Version manager to swap Node versions</i></p>
+<p><i>Note: the versions above were bumped up to the latest stable versions, which are close to what DC used at the time of creating the Desktop App - You can use later versions but please alway match the Electron version with the correct Node version - https://releases.electronjs.org/, also use the [Node Version manager](https://github.com/nvm-sh/nvm) to swap Node versions `choco install nvm` on Windows</i></p>

 `npm install`